AdrienHorgnies/bcqueue/README.md

 ## Measures

-Transaction arrivals, and blocks selection are recorded from sigma to tau.
-Blocks mining are recorded from sigma to tau
+Transaction arrivals, blocks selection and waiting room size are recorded from sigma to tau.

-+ upsilon.
+Blocks mining are recorded from sigma to tau + upsilon.

-All measures greater than ten expected block times are aggregated.
+All records are then aggregated into the following measures :

 - The confirmation time : Which is also the sojourn time, is the time between the arrival of a transaction, and the time it leaves.
 From a blockchain point of view, it corresponds to the time between the broadcast of the transaction and